-Being in love can make us feel like we're on top of the world, but it's something that affects a lot more than our mood — loving relationships improve our looks and our health.
-In honor of National Women's Health Week, we're reminding you that love may just be the best medicine out there.
+Being in love can make us feel like we're on top of the world but it's something that affects a lot more than our mood — loving relationships improve our looks and our health, too.
+Love may just be the best medicine out there.

 Once again, we're reminded how important loving relationships are — so much that your life could depend on it.

 Here's how love is making you happier, healthier and hotter than ever before.

 Making a big change in your life is never easy, whether you're changing your diet drastically or finally starting to hit the gym.
 But, when you're in a relationship, your partner has a great influence on your confidence and the choices you make to lead a better lifestyle.
 Research shows that couples in love can greatly affect each other's healthy choices — whether you're quitting smoking or getting a flu shot.
 In one study, if one partner gave up alcohol, the other was five times more likely to stop drinking, according to Psychology Today.

 2. Stress Relief And Improved Mood

 While sex can be a huge stress-buster, it's not the only form of physical contact that's good for your mental well-being.
 Hugging, cuddling and touching can put you in better spirits and help you relax.
 A University of North Carolina study discovered that when couples hugged, they had higher blood levels of oxytocin — the bonding hormone that relieves stress and improve mood.